lukewrites/lukewrites.github.io/posts/chained-geography-lookups-in-django-with-django-smart-selects-and-django-cities-light/index.md

 ```

+##Smart Selects
-The last thing we need to do is write
+The last thing we need to do is write code to